Skip navigation

 Description

-Lesch-Nyhan syndrome is a condition that occurs almost exclusively in males.
-It is characterized by neurological and behavioral abnormalities and the overproduction of uric acid.
+Lesch-Nyhan syndrome is a condition that is characterized by neurological and behavioral abnormalities and the overproduction of uric acid.
 Uric acid is a waste product of normal chemical processes and is found in blood and urine.
-Excess uric acid can be released from the blood and build up under the skin and cause gouty arthritis (arthritis caused by an accumulation of uric acid in the joints).
+Excess uric acid can be released from the blood and build up under the skin and in the joints.
+When uric acid builds up in the joints, it causes a form of arthritis called gouty arthritis.
 Uric acid accumulation can also cause kidney and bladder stones.

 Frequency

-The prevalence of Lesch-Nyhan syndrome is approximately 1 in 380,000 individuals.
-This condition occurs with a similar frequency in all populations.
+Lesch-Nyhan syndrome almost exclusively affects boys and men.
+The prevalence of Lesch-Nyhan syndrome is approximately 1 in 235,000 to 380,000 individuals.

 Causes

-Mutations in the HPRT1 gene cause Lesch-Nyhan syndrome.
-The HPRT1 gene provides instructions for making an enzyme called hypoxanthine phosphoribosyltransferase 1.
-This enzyme is responsible for recycling purines, a type of building block of DNA and its chemical cousin RNA.
+Genetic changes that cause disease are called pathogenic variants.
+Pathogenic variants in the HPRT1 gene cause Lesch-Nyhan syndrome.
+The HPRT1 gene provides instructions for making an enzyme called hypoxanthine-guanine phosphoribosyltransferase (HGprt).
+This enzyme recycles purines, which are building blocks of DNA and its chemical cousin RNA.
 Recycling purines ensures that cells have a plentiful supply of building blocks for the production of DNA and RNA.
+Purines also play an important role in providing energy for cells.

 Inheritance